ctrueden/ctrueden.github.io/_pages/deus/NPCPipwhistle.md

--=Reginald Pipwhistle=-
+---
+layout: page
+title: Reginald Pipwhistle
+permalink: /deus/NPCPipwhistle
+category: deus
+---

-Pipwhistle is gnomish scientist who works for ((OrgStratCo|StratCo)).
+Pipwhistle is gnomish scientist who works for [StratCo](OrgStratCo).
 That should be all you need to know to be afraid... very afraid. (:twisted:)